mailin-api/mailin-api-php/V2.0/Sendinblue/README.md

-# Sendinblue Php Library
+# SendinBlue Php Library

-This is the Sendinblue Php library.
+This is the SendinBlue Php library.
 It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

-## Quickstart
+## Installation and Quickstart

- * You will need to first get the Access key from [Sendinblue](https://www.sendinblue.com).
+ * You will need to first get the Access key from [SendinBlue](https://www.sendinblue.com).

+ * You can install the SendinBlue API using [Composer](https://packagist.org/packages/mailin-api/mailin-api-php).
+Just add the following to your composer.json:

+    {
+        "require": {
+            "mailin-api/mailin-api-php": "dev-master"
+        }
+    }

+   You will then need to:
+ * Run ``composer install`` to get these dependencies added to your vendor directory
+ * Add the autoloader to your application with this line: ``require("vendor/autoload.php")``

+Alternatively you can just download the Mailin.php file and include it manually.
- * Assuming that you have cloned this git repo, or downloaded mailin.php and its in the same directory than the script.
-You can use this small sample script to get started
+You can use below sample script to get started

 ```PHP
 <?php